usmanahmad11/usmanahmad11.github.io/index.md

 I'm a **Lecturer** at the **Department of Computing** at <a href="https://bathspa.ae/" target="_blank">Bath Spa University</a>

-Currently I'm teaching Machine Learning, Emerging Technologies, Python Programming at the [CV-INSIDE Lab](https://www.researchgate.net/lab/CV-INSIDE-Computer-Vision-for-Image-aNalysiS-bIomeDical-Engineering-Gilberto-Ochoa-Ruiz) under the direction of [*Gilberto Ochoa-Ruiz](https://scholar.google.com/citations?user=DDtiliwAAAAJ&hl=en) and [**Christian Daul](https://scholar.google.fr/citations?user=XPH6u74AAAAJ&hl=fr)
+Currently I'm teaching Machine Learning, Emerging Technologies, Python Programming at the [Creative Computing Department](https://www.ccstuds.com/).